larrygrpolanco/rhetorical-move-step-analysis-study/PILOT_DESIGN.md

 1. Set random seed to 42
 2. Randomly sample 3 articles from training set → 3-shot examples
-3. Reset random seed to 42
+3. Set random seed to 43
 4. Randomly sample 8 articles from training set → 8-shot examples

-The same example sets were used for all 30 repeated runs within each condition to isolate model stochasticity from example-selection variance (following Kim & Lu, 2024).
+The same example sets were used for all 30 repeated runs within each condition to isolate model stochasticity from example-selection variance.
 All selected article IDs and the random seed are documented in few_shot_examples.json for full transparency and reproducibility.

 This design choice reflects our research focus: measuring inherent LLM consistency rather than example-set effects.
 By fixing examples across runs, we ensure that any observed variance reflects model behavior rather than input variation.

 ### Fine-Tuning Technical Details